Availity/sdk-js/docusaurus/docs/resources/analytics.md

 // add to an event listener for a 'submit' event you want to track
 ```

-### `trackPageView(arg?: string | { url?: string })`
+### `trackPageView(url?: string)`

 Manually track a page view.
-Optionally pass the URL of the current page as a string or an object with a `url` property containing the URL of the current page.
+Optionally pass the URL of the current page as a string.
+If omitted, defaults to `window.location.href`.

 Example: